MonashMath/SCI1022/Git.md

 ----
 > *__Exercise 12:__*
-> Use `git log` to check that the commit history for the branch `master` on the local repository does not include the lastest ones that can be nevertheless seen in the GitHub page for your project.
+> Use `git log` to check that the commit history for the branch `master` on the local repository does not include the latest ones that can be nevertheless seen in the GitHub page for your project.
 ----